iDataist/Building-Data-Pipelines/README.md

 # Music Streaming App Data Engineering

-A fictitious startup called Sparkify wanted to analyze the data they collected on songs and user activity on their new music streaming app.
+A music streaming app company wanted to analyze the data they collected on songs and user activity on their app.
 The analysis team was particularly interested in understanding what songs users listened to.
 There was no easy way to query the data to generate the results, since the data resided in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
 I created a database and ETL pipeline in both Postgres and Apache Cassandra, designed to optimize queries for understanding what songs users are listening to.

 The company grew their user base and song database,  and wanted to move the data warehouse onto the cloud.
 I built an ELT pipeline that extracts their data from S3, stages them in Redshift, and transforms them into a set of dimensional tables for their analytics team.